EOSDA In The Light Of Earth Observation Market Trends

 We analyzed the PwC report and identified a number of significant Earth Observation market trends to be discussed with Rim Elijah, VP of Sales at EOS Data Analytics.
 In this interview, Rim shares her opinion on global satellite market trends, EOSDA 2021 achievements, and the company’s strategic plans for 2022.

 Today, the word “space” shows up in the top five headlines of almost every newspaper or magazine.
 Investing in the space industry today is similar to investing in information technologies back in the 90s.
 In other words, this really has a potential of becoming the next life-changing trend in world economics.
-Satellite technologies are critical to monitoring the emissions of greenhouse gases, agriculture and forestry management, and natural disasters control.
+Satellite technologies are critical to monitoring the emissions of greenhouse gases, agriculture and forestry management, and natural disasters control (more in our natural disasters 2021 and natural disasters 2022 articles).
 In fact, earth observation technologies can benefit many other industries.
 Twenty to thirty years ago, monitoring fields using satellites was almost unthinkable.
 Now it’s possible!

 Moreover, for the last two years, the hype around the satellite industry has increased because of remote work.
 Working remotely, people have 24/7 access to online media, so they start to read and watch more about space news broadcast across TV/radio channels and social media.
 Eventually, this topic begins to spark their interest.

 By The Way, Regarding The Pandemic.
 Many Industries Suffered From COVID-19 Consequences.
 Did EOSDA Feel The Pandemic’s Impact On Business Development And Sales?